Pair-instability supernova: Photon pressure in stars

-In very massive, hot stars with interior temperatures above about 300,000,000 K (3×10^8 K), photons produced in the stellar core are primarily in the form of very high energy-level gamma rays.
+In very massive, hot stars with interior temperatures above about 300,000,000 K (3×10^8 K), photons produced in the stellar core are primarily in the form of very high-energy gamma rays.
 The pressure from these gamma rays fleeing outward from the core helps to hold up the upper layers of the star against the inward pull of gravity.
 If the level of gamma rays (the energy density) is reduced, then the outer layers of the star will begin to collapse inwards.

 Gamma rays with sufficiently high energy can interact with nuclei, electrons, or one another.
 One of those interactions is to form pairs of particles, such as electron-positron pairs, and these pairs can also meet and annihilate each other to create gamma rays again, all in accordance with Albert Einstein's mass-energy equivalence equation E = m c².

 At the very high density of a large stellar core, pair production and annihilation occur rapidly.
 Gamma rays, electrons, and positrons are overall held in thermal equilibrium, ensuring the star's core remains stable.
 By random fluctuation, the sudden heating and compression of the core can generate gamma rays energetic enough to be converted into an avalanche of electron-positron pairs.
 This reduces the pressure.
 When the collapse stops, the positrons find electrons and the pressure from gamma rays is driven up, again.
 The population of positrons provides a brief reservoir of new gamma rays as the expanding supernova's core pressure drops.